axesve/vind/README.md

 > Video usage can be found here:<br>
 [LINK](https://i.gyazo.com/e410e9086ea3400b934e046a37694fe1.mp4)<br>

+# Supported OS
+Here is a list of supported OS my wish is to have these in full support but I do not own a Mac and barely use Linux so I cant test it.<br><br>Should be pretty straight forward however, I guess only the shortcuts needs to have a different support such as **CMD + B** for mac.

+* Windows 7 => 10
+* No Linux support
+* No MacOS support

 # Prerequisites
 Vind is built on Electron, so for you to run the current Vind application you need to have Electron installed